idcloudint/datacap/README.md

 ## 6. What's the available licensing scheme for IBM Watson Natural Language Understanding (NLU)?
 We offer this as part of Datacap Insight authorized user license

-## What else besides OCR feature that Datacap can do?
+## 7. What else besides OCR feature that Datacap can do?
 - ICR (handwriting recognition), OMR (checklist recognition), signature verification
 - Reformatting of data captured during OCR for example reformat date from dd/mm/yyyy to mmddyyyy

-## How do you work with low quality images?
+## 8. How do you work with low quality images?
 OCR will not work on low quality images and dirty images.
 Pre-procesing is required to clean up the source documents and rescanning is required to have a high quality document.
 You will need to create fingerprint using various DPI values, 200, 300, etc.

  If you decide to retain color for pages that are color, use a loss-less compression such as LZW.
 Do not use a lossy compression such as JPEG as this will reduce the quality of recognition, even if a high quality compression rate is chosen.
 Always use a loss-less compression for text that will be recognized.

-## Can we crop & save the face picture from the national ID / Driving License ?
+## 9. Can we crop & save the face picture from the national ID / Driving License ?
-Yes we can configure Datacap to crop
+Yes we can configure Datacap to crop the image as per signature scenario.

-## Can we extract information from the bank statement? and what the best practice if there available multiple template for each bank?
+## 10. Can we extract information from the bank statement? and what the best practice if there available multiple template for each bank?
 We need to develop the template from each bank

-## How can we improve the performance of Datacap?
+## 11. How can we improve the performance of Datacap?
 You need to implement enough rule-runner to enable multi-threading that will run the processes in parallel